tliron/kubernetes-registry-spooler/README.md

 Note that we are copying and then renaming the file.
 The reason is that we don't want the spooler to push the file before we are done writing to it.
 The spooler ignores files ending with "~".
+Also note that backslashes will be converted to slashes (because slashes cannot be used in filenames).

 The filename, stripped of extensions, will become the container image name.
 E.g. `hello.txt` will be pushed to the repository as `hello`.
 Once it is pushed the file will be deleted from the spool